 Skip to main content

-The Niagara Escarpment is a UNESCO World Heritage Biosphere Reserve that has hundreds of waterfalls and a 750-kilometre ridge of fossil-filled rock dating back 450 million years.
+The Niagara Escarpment is a UNESCO World Heritage Biosphere Reserve that has hundreds of waterfalls and is a 750-kilometre ridge of fossil-filled dolomitic limestone dating back 450 million years that stretches Niagara Falls to Tobermory in the Canadian province of Ontario.

 The Niagara Escarpment has the oldest forest ecosystem and the most ancient old-growth forests found in eastern North America.